-Read the Folding and Unfolding the System section on the next page (p.
-18).
-To ensure all electrical and hydraulic lines will not be damaged, have someone watch at the rear of the truck while folding and unfolding the system twice.
+Read Operation Instructions (p.
+19; Folding and Unfolding the System).
+To ensure all electrical and hydraulic lines will not be damaged, use the switch at the rear of the truck to fold and unfold the system twice.
 Cycling the SS180® M will purge excess air from hydraulic lines and confirm its operational status.
-Adjust the flow control valves to fine-tune system speed.